codeswot/dogo/README.md

 2. Tap  the "Sub Breed" Tile.

 3. Select a dog breed from the list.
-4. Select a dog sub breed for the selected breed from the list.
+4. Select a dog subbreed for the selected breed from the list.

 5. Browse through the collection of dog images.